-We controlled for several variables that were not of direct interest for testing our hypotheses but that could be theoretically related to the dependent variable and might provide plausible alternative explanations for our findings.
+We controlled for several variables that were not of direct interest for testing our hypotheses but could be theoretically related to the dependent variable and might provide plausible alternative explanations for our findings.

 Average practice busyness.
-Patients who have to wait long periods of time to see their physician may be less satisfied, so we controlled for the busyness of each physician's practice.
-At the close of business each day, the Medcorp computer counts how many days into the future each physician's third available appointment is.
-According to the National Quality Measures

-Clearinghouse, counting the days until the third next available appointment is the healthcare industry's standard measure of access to care and indicates how long a patient waits to be seen.
+Patients who had to wait a long time to see their physicians might be less satisfied, so we controlled for the busyness of each physician's practice.
+At the close of business each day, the Medcorp computer counted how many days into the future each physician's third available appointment was.
+According to the National Quality Measures Clearinghouse, counting the days until the third next available appointment is the healthcare industry's standard measure of access to care and indicates how long a patient waits to be seen.
 Doctors who are not very busy typically have three available appointments the next day, whereas busy doctors often do not have three available appointments for several days.
 The final variable was the quarterly average number of days until each physician's third open appointment slot.